Highlights

 68

-We’ve rounded up streaming and cable services with rental, purchase, and subscription options, so you can choose your preferred way to watch.
-Right now in the US, 'Tinker Bell and the Great Fairy Rescue' is available to rent, buy, or stream with a subscription on Disney+, Prime Video, Microsoft Store, Apple TV Store, Google Play Movies, YouTube.
+Thinking about watching 'Tinker Bell and the Great Fairy Rescue' tonight?
+Here’s where you can watch it, including streaming and cable services with rental, purchase, and subscription options, so you can find the right fit.
+As of now in the US, 'Tinker Bell and the Great Fairy Rescue' is available on Disney+, Prime Video, Microsoft Store, Apple TV Store, Google Play Movies, YouTube to rent, buy, or stream with a subscription.

-Here are a few quick details to keep in mind about the DisneyToon Studios, Prana Animation Studios adventure flick.
+Here are some useful notes to know before watching about the DisneyToon Studios, Prana Animation Studios adventure flick.
 Tinker Bell and the Great Fairy Rescue starring Mae Whitman, Lauren Mote, Michael Sheen, Pamela Adlon has a G rating, a runtime of about 1 hr 16 min.
 The release date of the movie is September 21st, 2010.
-The movie received a user score of 68/100 on TMDb, which was generated using reviews from 984 engaged users.
+The movie received a user score of 68/100 on TMDb, which is informed by reviews from 987 real users.

-Curious about the story behind it?
+Want the short version of the plot?
 Here's the plot: "During a summer stay on the mainland, Tinker Bell is accidentally discovered while investigating a little girl's fairy house.
 As the other fairies, led by the brash Vidia, launch a daring rescue in the middle of a fierce storm, Tink develops a special bond with the lonely, little girl."

 'Tinker Bell and the Great Fairy Rescue' Release Dates